-Sometimes organizing a kid’s party can seem like trying to put on a banquet, and there are so many people to invite it quickly becomes a drain on your hard earned dollars.
+Sometimes organizing a kid’s party can seem like trying to put on a banquet, and there are so many people to invite it quickly becomes a drain on your hard-earned dollars.
 Swapping invitation cards for emails and social media invites can save you a good deal of money in the first place and make it easier for people to reply as well.

 3. Cut Down on the Kids

 Do you really need to invite everyone?
 The trend for kid’s parties recently has been to have big affairs with lots of local kids thrown into the mix.
-Apparently you are no one if you don’t have at least half the neighborhood round your house for a lavish get-together. how else are you going to prove to your child that you love them so much?
+Apparently, you are no one if you don’t have at least half the neighborhood around your house for a lavish get-together. how else are you going to prove to your child that you love them so much?
 The truth is, if you cut down on the invitees then you slash the costs and make waste less of a problem.